sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 #### **Parameters**
 - **other** - another object of the Matrix class.
 #### **About**
-Constructs the container with the copy of the contents of other.
+Constructs the container with the copy of the contents of **other**.

 ---
 ### Move Constructor